 He also says that he hopes to put forth a full reply to her letter by the end of August.

-I welcome feedback, concerns, criticisms, etc in the comments area and hope that both Ivan and those associated with Unfettered Mind can find a way to move forward.
+I welcome feedback, concerns, criticisms, etc in the comments area and hope that both the former student and those associated with Unfettered Mind can find a way to move forward.